Six ideation methods to improve customer journey mappingby

 The implication of immersion is that mapping does not require everything to be empirically grounded from a survey.
-The expert judgment of say an Alex Polizzi is just that, but it still has the power to absolutely change the experience.
+The expert judgment of, say, an Alex Polizzi is just that, but it still has the power to absolutely change the experience.

 Ideation method 4: Engage research especially narrative

 To make ‘research and engagement live’ we should also create dialogue with our customers.
 Finding points on the journey where we can develop a strong relationship by asking Next Best Questions.
-This relates to some of my work with SiR-Intel (led by Dr Olaf Hermans)

 And remember that the journey map is a living not a static document.
 In addition, ‘do’ analytics is critical.
 Understanding the physical actions customers perform with the why they perform it is a very powerful method that enables us to uncover CX opportunity: sometimes we don’t need to survey everyone!